 For patients with drug-related xerostomia whose therapy cannot be changed to another drug, drug schedules should be modified to achieve maximum drug effect during the day because nighttime xerostomia is more likely to cause caries.
 Custom-fitted acrylic night guards carrying fluoride gel may also help limit caries in these patients.
 For all drugs, easy-to-take formulations, such as liquids, should be considered, and sublingual dosage forms should be avoided.
 The mouth and throat should be lubricated with water before swallowing capsules and tablets or before using sublingual nitroglycerin.
 Patients should avoid decongestants and antihistamines.

-Patients using continuous positive airway pressure for obstructive sleep apnea may benefit from using the humidifier function of the device.
+Patients using continuous positive airway pressure for obstructive sleep apnea Obstructive Sleep Apnea (OSA) Obstructive sleep apnea (OSA) consists of multiple episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of... read more may benefit from using the humidifier function of the device.
 Patients using oral appliance therapy may benefit from a room humidifier.

 Symptomatic treatment consists of measures that do the following:

 Drugs that augment saliva production include cevimeline and pilocarpine, both cholinergic agonists.
-Cevimeline (30 mg po tid) has less M2 (cardiac) receptor activity than pilocarpine and a longer half-life.
+Cevimeline (30 mg orally 3 times a day) has less M2 (cardiac) receptor activity than pilocarpine and a longer half-life.
 The main adverse effect is nausea.
-Pilocarpine (5 mg po tid) may be given after ophthalmologic and cardiorespiratory contraindications are excluded; adverse effects include sweating, flushing, and polyuria.
+Pilocarpine (5 mg orally 3 times a day) may be given after ophthalmologic and cardiorespiratory contraindications are excluded; adverse effects include sweating, flushing, and polyuria.

-Sipping sugarless fluids frequently, chewing xylitol-containing gum, and using an OTC saliva substitute containing carboxymethylcellulose, hydroxyethylcellulose, or glycerin may help.
+Sipping sugarless fluids frequently, chewing xylitol-containing gum, and using an over-the-counter saliva substitute containing carboxymethylcellulose, hydroxyethylcellulose, or glycerin may help.
 Petroleum jelly can be applied to the lips and under dentures to relieve drying, cracking, soreness, and mucosal trauma.
-A cold-air humidifier may aid mouth breathers who typically have their worst symptoms at night.
+A cold-air humidifier may aid mouth breathers, who typically have their worst symptoms at night.

 Patients should avoid sugary or acidic foods and beverages and any irritating foods that are dry, spicy, astringent, or excessively hot or cold.
 It is particularly important to avoid ingesting sugar near bedtime.